Winter Driving Tips

 - Toss a bit of sand or kitty in your path, yet another wise choice to carry in your trunk for just this reason.

 - Stay straight.
-Unless it’s necessary to turn your wheels, you’ll have better luck if you keep your wheels lined up and drive as straight as possible to gain momentum.
+Unless it’s necessary to turn your wheels, you’ll have better luck if you keep them lined up and drive as straight as possible to gain momentum.

 - Turn off traction control, which controls wheel spin.
 It’s good to have when driving but if stuck in the snow it can prevent you from gaining any motion at all.